Lack of Mandatory PE Is Making Our Kids Fat

 A physical education (PE) teacher needs a bachelor's degree in physical education and a state-issued teaching license.
 Besides...

-Adapted physical education (PE) teachers design and teach games, sports and activities to those developmentally challenged...
+Adapted physical education (PE) teachers design and teach games, sports and activities to developmentally challenged students...

 The nonprofit organization CFY works to make technology a prominent part of education throughout the country.
 Keep reading to...